dhermanns/rpi-nightscout/README.md

 Remember that you have to provide a secret key that has to have at least 12 characters!

 ## Fire-up the Nightscout Application
-After cloning you are ready to startup the Nightscout Application using docker compose
+After cloning you are ready to start the Nightscout Application using docker compose
 ```
 docker-compose up
 ```